Amid economic disaster, Brazilian unions promote Lula da Silva 2018 presidential bid

 After breaking the monopoly of the state-run oil giant Petrobras over the unexplored deep-extraction (so-called pre-salt) oil fields off Rio de Janeiro’s and São Paulo’s coast, in late February, the Temer administration imposed upon the government of the state of Rio the sell-off of its water and sewage infrastructure under the threat of financial strangulation, later hailing the maneuver as a model for the whole country.

-But as a matter of fact, virtually every measure imposed by the Temer administration had already been initiated by the Workers Party governments of presidents Dilma Rousseff and previously that of Lula da Silva.
+But as a matter of fact, virtually every measure imposed by the Temer administration had already been initiated by the Workers Party governments of presidents Dilma Rousseff and Lula da Silva.

 The privatization of all the commodity-oriented infrastructure—ports, railways, channels—initiated by the Workers Party government faces challenges similar to those in the airport sector.
 On March 8, the influential financial daily Valor Econômico ran a lengthy interview with the former transport and ports secretary under Rousseff, Cesar Borges, in which he complained about the reluctance of the current Temer administration to include pension funds and public banks in the privatized infrastructure expansion as had previously been decided under the PT government.